-“I really love this church, and have a lot invested in it for these 9 years that I have been a member.
+“I really love this church, and have a lot invested in it for these nine years that I have been a member.
 I hope our direction for the future is clearer to others than it is to me.
 I guess I just need to pray more.”

 Maybe you are thinking that those who practice the fine art of objective negativity sound almost the same as those who have their “buts” in the wrong place.
 Well, they are similar in some ways, but different in key areas.
 Both use the word “but” as a key part of their processes.
 However, the Absalomic approach sounds much more spiritual.
 It not only begins with positive statements; it also ends with them.
 The effect is much more subtle.
-You hear a person like this, especially if you trust them and or look up to them, and you leave the conversation feeling mostly good.
+When you hear a person like this, especially if you trust them and or look up to them, you leave the conversation feeling mostly good.
 You can recount the positive, spiritually sounding things they said.
 On the other hand, the more spiritually in tune you are, the more you leave feeling unsettled, perhaps ever so slightly.
 Seeds have been carefully planted, and if you do not come to realize that something is amiss, those seeds may well grow.
 I have seen people thus influenced who eventually left the church that I never imagined would possibly leave.

-The solution to dealing with this malady is to pay attention to your own heart.
+The further solution to dealing with this malady is to pay attention to your own heart.
 If something seems slightly out of kilter after a conversation, tending to pull you in a negative direction, go back to the person with whom you talked and start asking questions.